ucl-cssb/ROCC/README.md

 ```

-The examples will automatically save some results in the directory.
+The examples will automatically save some results in the directory:

 Where train_trajectory.npy is the system trajectory under control of the trained agent, train_populations.png is a graph of the populations, train_returns.png is a graph of the return recieved in each episode.